 Chances are you’ve heard something about the Cloud – whether it’s positive or negative, the discussions are happening everywhere.
-Originally, it was about being able to access things like email or certain applications from anywhere, but now it’s a much bigger opportunity.
-There are some definitive perks to moving your data to the cloud (and you may have started already), but nothing is a one-size-fits-all solution.
+Originally, it was about being able to access things like email or certain applications from anywhere.
+Now, it’s a much bigger opportunity.
+There are some definitive perks when you migrate your data to the cloud (and you may have started already), but nothing is a one-size-fits-all solution.

 So, where do you start?
-Here are the 7 most important questions you should consider when evaluating a move to the Cloud:
+Here are the 7 most important questions you should consider when you migrate data to the Cloud:

 1) What data is most important for your daily operations?

 I think most businesses can agree that their data is their most important asset.
-So why is it that many of the same businesses have not been through an exercise of determining how their data needs to be classified?
+So why haven’t many of the same businesses been through an exercise determining how their data needs to be classified?
 For example, are you making the same effort to protect archived data as you do production data that is necessary for your day-to-day operations?
 The underlying principle and approach need to be sound in how you classify data, but it may require different technical approaches in order to sustain it.
-Do you have the equipment necessary and the deliberate operational practices in place to really understand your data and its value?
+Do you have the equipment necessary and deliberate operational practices in place to really understand your data and its value?

 2) How much downtime can you afford?

 This question is closely tied to your data classification.
 Think of this as insuring against losses; loss of resources, loss of availability and potential loss of data.
 How fast can you get everything back if there is an outage or emergency?
 We’ve established that protecting different types of data may involve different technical solutions.
 To choose the path that aligns with your organizations’ needs, you will need to know what you are protecting, why you are protecting it and how quickly you may need it again.
 Sounds simple enough right?
-The truth of the matter is, protecting everything without a tiered approach can cause costs to quickly spiral out of control, not to mention the risk of unplanned downtime if a security incident occurs.
+The truth of the matter is, protecting everything without a tiered approach can cause costs to quickly spiral out of control.
+Not to mention the risk of unplanned downtime if a security incident occurs as well.